ShenGroup/PF_MAB/README.md

 # Federated Multi-armed Bandits with Personalization

-This is the supplementary code for the submission "Federated Multi-armed Bandits with Personalization" to AISTATS 2021.
+This is the supplementary code for the AISTATS 2021 proceeding "Federated Multi-armed Bandits with Personalization".
 The details of codes are specified as following and the results can be get by directly running the notebook "PF-UCB.ipynb".
 The obtained data will be stored in folders: scores, scores_improved, and socres_movielens.

 ## Requirement